mjbots/fdcanusb/README.md

 # fdcanusb #

-The fdcanusb provides a USB interface to an FDCAN bus.
-It presents a serial-like interface over the USB port.
+The fdcanusb provides a USB 2.0 full speed interface to an FDCAN bus.
+It presents a serial-like interface over the USB port using the CDC ACM class, i.e. a virtual COM port.

+The designs and firmware are licensed under the Apache 2.0 License.

 # Protocol #